AdventureSmith Explorations Adventure Specialist Andrew Browning reviews his Galapagos Beluga yacht cruise.

 I experienced so much on this cruise and I am really glad I took a lot of photos because I now have so many fond memories to enjoy.
 I even had to buy a new memory card midway through the trip so I could keep shooting freely.
 The Galapagos Islands provide a marvelous experience to adventurous travelers and I am happy to discuss the many exciting options that exist for experiencing this incredible destination.

 This Galapagos small ship cruise review was written by an AdventureSmith Explorations crew member.
-Read all Cruise Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.
+Contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.